trolster/urcli/README.md

 #### PushBullet Notifications

 You can get notified on other devices using the [PushBullet](https://www.pushbullet.com/) App.
-You will need to install the app on all of the devices you wish to receive notifications on and then run the `assign` command with the `--push <accessToken>` option.
+You will need to install the app on all of the devices you wish to receive notifications on and then run the `setup` command again, entering in your PushBullet access token when prompted.
+Then you can run the `assign` command with the `--push` option to get the notifications.

 :information_source: You can create an access token on your [pushbullet.com account page](https://www.pushbullet.com/#settings/account).

-Ex.: `urcli assign all --push "o.ZxY9mPKB7aWIjiAI2CPKvnMMMqBPxHT8"`
+Ex.: `urcli assign all --push`

 Once you get a submission assigned you'll get a notification on all active devices with PushBullet installed.